 Traumatic brain injuries have two components: primary and secondary.
 “Primary” refers to the injury that happens to you at the moment of your car accident.

 You may experience bruising, bleeding, or tearing of nerve fibers as your brain slams back and forth inside your skull.

-You might actually appear just fine immediately after your automobile accident.
+You might actually appear just fine immediately after your car wreck.

 However, in the days and weeks after your accident, “secondary” injuries may begin to show.
 These injuries are usually much more damaging than your primary injury.